rspec/rspec.github.io/source/blog/2016-06-14-rspec-3-5-has-been-released.md

 expect(my_object).to respond_to(:build).with_unlimited_arguments
 ~~~

+A big thank you to Rob Smith for the work you put into making this a part of RSpec.

 ### Expectations: Minitest integration now works with Minitest 5.6+

 While rspec-expectations is normally used with rspec-core, you can easily use it